sg893052/sonic-buildimage/L3/VRRP/VRRP_HLD_Buzznik.md

 hop router by end-hosts.
 The advantage gained from using VRRP is a higher availability default path without requiring configuration of dynamic routing or router discovery protocols on every end-host.

-Virtual-ARP (VARP) allows multiple switches to simultaneously route packets from a common IP address in an active-active router configuration.
+Static Anycast Gateway (SAG) allows multiple switches to simultaneously route packets from a common IP address in an active-active router configuration.
 Each switch is configured with the same set of virtual IP addresses on corresponding VLAN interfaces and a common virtual MAC address.

+Static Anycast Gateway feature provides ability to configure same set of gateway IPs on Vlan interfaces across routers without need to run any election protocol.
+Unlike VRRP, SAG does not run any state machine for master router election.
+All access routers configured with same set of SAG IP provides gateway functionality.
+This allows multiple routers to simultaneously route packets destined to these gateway IPs.
+Each switch is configured with same set of Gateway IPs and common Gateway MAC.

+In MCLAG deployments, SAG is preferred over MCLAG-VARP since SAG provides gateway functionality with Active-Active router configuration across MCLAG.

+In IP Fabric deployments, SAG is preferred over VRRP and MCLAG-VARP since SAG provides gateway across MCLAG nodes which is necessary for seamless VM move across servers connected to different leaf nodes.

 # 2 Feature Requirements